Introduction

 Coma

-At the time of its release in 1977 the original Noct-Nikkor 58mm 1.2 had been advertised as a lens with above than average coma correction and in fact it easily surpassed other fast 50-58mm lenses of its time thanks to its hand-polished aspherical element.
+At the time of its release in 1977, the original Noct-Nikkor 58mm 1.2 had been advertised as a lens with above than average coma correction and in fact it easily surpassed other fast 50-58mm lenses of its time thanks to its hand-ground aspherical element.

-When this 58mm 1.4G hit the market in 2013 its coma correction at wider apertures was already subpar, but in 2019 it most certainly is.
+When this 58mm 1.4G hit the market in 2013 its coma correction at wider apertures was already subpar.

-Between f/1.2 and f/2.0 there is strong coma.
+Between f/1.4 and f/2.0 there is strong coma.
 Stopping down to f/2.8 improves the performance significantly and by f/4.0 it starts to look good.

 Also note that I focused on the corners for these shots, if you focus on the center the corners will look slightly worse.